zanthor/OG-RaidHelper/README.md

 - **[Puppeteer](https://github.com/OldManAlpha/Puppeteer)** - Raid Frames with Support for Tank and Healer roles.
 OG-RaidHelper automatically sets roles on players.
 - **[pfUI](https://github.com/shagu/pfUI)** - Raid Frames with support for Tank roles.
 OG-RaidHelper automatically sets roles on players.

-**Installation:**
-1. Install RollFor addon first
-2. Configure your soft-reserve data in RollFor
-3. OG-RaidHelper will automatically detect and use RollFor data

 ---
 ## Disclaimer